AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 most colorful paint schemes they could find in use by real railroads, and made them to more realistic

-proportions than Lionel had.
-These box cars were an immediate success with tinplate collectors
+These box cars and reefers were an immediate success with tinplate collectors

 all over the US.
-The next year, Lionel responded with its famous 6464 boxcars, which were
+The next year, Lionel responded with the first of its famous 6464 series boxcars, which were

 The following year, AMT decided to produce a model of a diesel locomotive, which

 also permitted them to sell complete train sets for the first time.
-AMT's working coupler, closely followed
+As American Model Toys, the firm brought

 AAR design, and had a simulated air hose which when pushed up permitted uncoupling of the trains.
 This